UFO Gaming Price Hits $0.0000 on Exchanges (UFO)

-UFO Gaming (UFO) traded 0.8% lower against the dollar during the 24 hour period ending at 22:00 PM E.T. on July 19th.
-During the last seven days, UFO Gaming has traded down 2.5% against the dollar.
-UFO Gaming has a market capitalization of $22.50 million and $383,970.40 worth of UFO Gaming was traded on exchanges in the last 24 hours.
-One UFO Gaming token can currently be bought for $0.0000 or 0.00000000 BTC on popular exchanges.
+UFO Gaming (UFO) traded 1.5% higher against the dollar during the twenty-four hour period ending at 10:00 AM Eastern on July 22nd.
+Over the last seven days, UFO Gaming has traded 2.3% lower against the dollar.
+UFO Gaming has a total market cap of $22.60 million and approximately $331,292.02 worth of UFO Gaming was traded on exchanges in the last day.
+One UFO Gaming token can now be bought for approximately $0.0000 or 0.00000000 BTC on cryptocurrency exchanges.

 - Aidi Finance (BSC) (AIDI) traded 2.2% lower against the dollar and now trades at $0.0000 or 0.00000000 BTC.